Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 Trying to simplifyEggs — complete protein, cheapest per gram, works anytime

 The honest answer: There is no single winner for all situations.
-Chicken is marginally superior on protein density and cost vs market paneer.
-But homemade paneer is equally cost-effective and serves a different role (slow protein).
+Chicken is marginally superior on protein density and cost versus market paneer.
+But homemade paneer is equally cost-effective and serves a different physiological role (slow-release casein).

 The real answer is to stop choosing and start combining: eggs at breakfast, chicken or soy chunks at lunch, paneer before bed.
-This is what the research supports and what actually moves the needle.
+This is what the research supports and what actually moves the needle on muscle gain.

 📖 Read Also: